orgicus/sparkfun-nvidia-ai-innovation-challenge-2324/README.md

 - how to setup ZED camera realtime 3D point cloud processing on NVIDIA Jetson
 - how to setup CUDA accelerated YOLOv8 on NVIDIA Jetson
 - how to prototype using the NVIDIA Generative AI on NVIDIA Jetson
-- how to create a custom YOLOv8 dataset using Generative AI models on NVIDIA Jetson
+- how to create a custom YOLOv8 dataset and model using Generative AI models on NVIDIA Jetson
 - showcase: tracking people on escalators to drive beautiful real-time generative graphics in retail spaces

 ### how to setup an M.2 drive on NVIDIA Jetson